 Previously, in October 2019, police in Guangzhou detained Huang and accused her of “picking quarrels and provoking trouble,” according to news reports and a friend of the journalist who spoke to CPJ on the condition of anonymity, citing fear of reprisal from authorities.
 Huang was later released in January 2020, according to news reports.

-In September 2021, CPJ contacted the Guangzhou Public Security Bureau through a form on its website, but did not receive any response.
+In September 2022, CPJ sent a message to the Guangzhou Public Security Bureau requesting information but did not receive any response.